 Again, we can set up TopTeam completely tailored to the needs of your own organization, from simple without too many rules to a watertight whole if your Standard Operating Procedures require this.

 An important feature of TopTeam is that we can store work products (requirements, use cases, etc.) integrally with tasks and work packages.
 Whether this is with traditional work packages or as in agile methods with epics, capabilities, features and user stories, as teams we do work which delivers results.

 Because of the integral setup of TopTeam we can not only find all the information quickly, but we can also discover through powerful analysis functions whether we are missing information, whether there are still outstanding issues, whether we have delivered the right products at the right time.

 In other words, with TopTeam we can manage the project to actual and well-founded insight into the content.

 One of the models we use at Synergio to ensure the quality of the product development process is the Synergio requirements model or “ZigZag model”.
-Using this, we can implement a model of ‘ visible reasoning ‘ with which we can easily demonstrate whether the system or product does what it should do, i.e. how good the coverage rate is.
+Using this, we can implement a model of ‘visible reasoning’ with which we can easily demonstrate whether the system or product does what it is supposed to do, i.e. how good the coverage ratio is.

 By implementing this model in TopTeam, we can merge the power of tool and model to demonstrate at all times what your system can or cannot do.

-As a team, we work together on a fantastic product.
+As a team, we cooperate to create a fantastic product.
 Everyone contributes.
 By bringing all the expertise together we can deliver high quality.

 TopTeam offers a number of useful review and approval facilities.
 This allows stakeholders to easily deliver their feedback and also explicitly approve or reject matters.
 If necessary, using a digital signature.
 The person who has initiated the review can closely follow the progress and results of the review.